hongloan/Clopema/README.md

 # Clopema
-This is a project on Clothes Perception and Manipulation
+This is a project on Clothes Perception and Manipulation.